General Rules: Focus on Modesty and Comfort

 - Try traditional outfits: Sarees, salwar kameez, or lehengas for women; kurtas or sherwanis for men.

-- Accessorize modestly with jewelry, bindis, bangles, or flowers—keep it tasteful.
+- Accessorise modestly with jewellery, bindis, bangles, or flowers — keep it tasteful.

 - Western options: Modest, elegant dresses or suits work too.